 To be a successful woman in business, one must rethink the conventional idea of success.
 Invest as much time in building relationships, strengthening your brand, and continuing to learn about tools and trends that will give your business an edge.
 In my experience, success will always follow passion.
 The fun of it all is that passion might be found in the pursuit of another goal.

 Success can find you in unexpected places.
-It can mean putting time and effort into one goal, and finding that that effort led you in an entirely different direction.
+It can mean putting time and effort into one goal and finding that that effort led you in an entirely different direction.
 For me, success in school meant a law degree, and success after that meant forgoing a law career to start a business.
 In the pursuit of filling a niche need in customer service and e-commerce at Big Apple Buddy, I run into hurdles every day that can only be solved with the confidence that my brand, my staff, and my abilities can tackle whatever comes up.

 Tracy Chamberlain Higginbotham, President of Women TIES, LLC & Founder of Women’s Athletic Network

 Being a successful woman entrepreneur over two decades means I created a career opportunity that utilized my personal talents and allowed me to change the world for other women, while at the same time raising two beautiful sons and making my life the way I wanted it to be.
-Entrepreneurship opened up my world to amazing horizons, women and opportunities I would have never had if I didn’t take the risk to open the door one day and jump into my dream.
+Entrepreneurship opened up my world to amazing horizons, women, and opportunities I would have never had if I didn’t take the risk to open the door one day and jump into my dream.

-22 years later with both sons graduated from college and a big beautiful career still open in front of me with unlimited opportunities achieve more and work harder, I am grateful to have chosen the way I lived as a woman entrepreneur and for the positive impact I have had on thousands of women.
+22 years later with both sons graduated from college and a big beautiful career still opens in front of me with unlimited opportunities to achieve more and work harder, I am grateful to have chosen the way I lived as a woman entrepreneur and for the positive impact I have had on thousands of women.
 Success now means I can dream bigger and do more to help the next generation of women business owners following in my footsteps.
 It doesn’t get much better than that!

 Eveline Traxler, Mindset and Confidence Coach

 To me, being a successful woman in business is more than just income – it’s fulfillment, work-life balance, and making a difference in the world.
 I started my career as a nurse – knowing that my purpose and passion was to transform the lives of others.
-Through two degrees, formal training in Solution-Focused brief therapy, and finally as a fearlessly successful entrepreneur, I now help other service-based women entrepreneurs to get clarity, transform THEIR confidence, and achieve success – whatever that looks like for them.
+Through two degrees, formal training in Solution-Focused brief therapy, and finally as a fearlessly successful entrepreneur, I now help other service-based women entrepreneurs to getting clarity, transform THEIR confidence, and achieve success – whatever that looks like for them.

 Neha Gupta, President & Founder of College Shortcuts

-I spent my childhood daydreaming about one day finding the strength and courage to do things my way, and make money for it.
+I spent my childhood daydreaming about one day finding the strength and courage to do things my way and make money for it.
 I was always passionate about helping others, so being able to build a business centered around education and helping students of all kinds reach their maximum potential came so naturally to me.
-Because of the businesses I’ve built, I know that for me, being a woman in business means being able to assert my natural female ability to nurture & care for others in a way that brings both my clients, and myself, success.
+Because of the businesses I’ve built, I know that for me, being a woman in business means being able to assert my natural female ability to nurture & care for others in a way that brings both my clients and myself, success.